Amicus Briefs

 Background of Amici & Their Argument

 Amici are life-long law enforcement officers and national experts on transnational crime.
-They include the first Senate-confirmed commissioner of U.S. Customs and Border Protection; the current chief and former assistant chief of the Seattle Police Department; former chiefs of the U.S. Capitol Police, Aurora Police Department, and Miami Beach Police Department; a former president of the National Police Foundation; and a current co-director of the Policy, Security Technology, and Private Security Research and Policy Institute.
+They include the former head of the Mexico office of the Bureau of Alcohol, Tobacco, Firearms & Explosives; the only Senate-confirmed commissioner of U.S. Customs and Border Protection; the former chief of the U.S. Capitol Police, the former chief of the Aurora Police Department and the Miami Beach Police Department; the former assistant chief of the Seattle Police Department; and the current co-director of the Policy, Security Technology, and Private Security Research and Policy Institute.